Despite being a vastly growing field of education, online learning has many disadvantages.

 6. Requires Self-motivation and Efficient Time Management Skills

 In a conventional classroom, you have to follow a set curriculum and have a schedule that you need to follow.
-You also have other students around you to put you in the right mindset.
-It’s easy to get demotivated and procrastinate when learning all by yourself.
-You have to
+You also have other students around you who can put you in the right mindset.
+According to our time management statistics, 87% of college students claim that practicing time management skills helps them do better.
+When you are learning by yourself, managing your time efficiently and ensuring that you meet deadlines can be challenging.

 7. The Practical Component of Learning Suffers